luiselizondo/blog/about.md

 Outside of work, he likes to watch NFL and discuss politics, sometimes simultaneously.
 He thinks the internet is the second greatest invention of humanity, just second to bacon.

 He currently lives in Guadalajara, Mexico.
-A long time ago he created Airescopio.com.
+A long time ago he created Airescopio.

 Specialties: Node JS, JavaScript, Docker & Linux.